ProxLock/Docs/docs/ios-sdk.md

 ### Device Check Errors

-If you see Device Check errors:
+If you see Device Check errors, try the following:

 - Make sure **App Attest** is enabled in your target's capabilities
 - For simulator testing, ensure the `PROXLOCK_DEVICE_CHECK_BYPASS` environment variable is set
 - On real devices, Device Check should work automatically

 ### Request Failures

-If your requests are failing:
+If your requests are failing, check the following:

 - Verify your partial key and association ID are correct
 - Check that the destination URL is in your key's whitelisted URLs
 - Ensure you're using `session.bearerToken` in your Authorization header